 Lesbian groups at first were affiliated with the gay movement but, feeling a greater unity with the women's movement, soon left and joined the women's movement.
 Lesbian groups, like the now predominantly male gay movement, had many contradictions which were compounded by a SWP takeover in many areas.
 The SWP, as in the antiwar movement, catered to the most backward elements through their lowest common denominator line.
-As a result of the SWP and other petit-bourTowards a Scientific Analysis of the Gay Question geois influences, most lesbian groups degenerated to such lines as separatism, Amazon nation, and others.
+As a result of the SWP and other petit-bourgeois influences, most lesbian groups degenerated to such lines as separatism, Amazon nation, and others.
 Recently, however, some gay women, mostly workers, have come to see the futility of such lines and are beginning to investigate Marxism.
 Such women should clearly be encouraged: